-All community message stickers are to be approved and assigned a TC number by the department's Traffic Engineering and Road Safety branch prior to use in Queensland.
-The relevant Regional or District Directors are to approve the use of a specific community message prior to its use within their region.
-Within their particular region, a Regional or District Director may impose further conditions, in addition to those contained in this guideline or on the TC drawing, on the use of community message stickers (generally or for each specific community message).
+All community message stickers are to be approved and assigned a TC number by the department's Traffic Engineering Practice team (Engineering and Technology branch) prior to use in Queensland.
+The relevant regional or district directors of the department are to approve the use of a specific community message prior to its use within their region.
+Within their particular region, a regional or district director of the department may impose further conditions, in addition to those contained in this guideline or on the TC drawing, on the use of community message stickers (generally or for each specific community message).
+Refer to Figure 5.1.7.2 for an example of a community message sticker (TC1703).